Sullivan and Richie Jean Jackson House

-The Sullivan and Richie Jean Jackson House, at 1416 Lapsley Ave. in Selma, Alabama, was listed on the National Register of Historic Places in 2014.
+The Sullivan and Richie Jean Jackson House, at 1416 Lapsley Ave. in Selma, Alabama, United States, was listed on the National Register of Historic Places in 2014.
+It was delisted in 2025.

 It is a one-story wood frame bungalow which was built in 1906 and was remodeled around 1960.
 It has wide-board siding and a metal pyramid roof, and is built upon a brick and concrete foundation.